mythology-and-legends-in-warfare

 Form and Structure

 The Maltese Cross is technically classified as a “cross of eight points” (also known as an octagonal cross).
 It consists of four concave-sided arms (sometimes described as V-shaped) that widen at the ends, each arm terminating in two pointed edges—hence eight distinct points.
-This design creates a striking visual balance between angular strength and flowing curves.
+This design creates a striking visual balance between angular strength and flowing curves, giving the cross a dynamic appearance that differs markedly from the simpler cross forms used by other military orders.
 The standard colors are a white cross on a red background (the order’s military livery) or a white cross on a black background (for regular habit).
-Over time, variations emerged: some orders used a red cross on a white field, while others incorporated gold trim or different color schemes for specific offices.
+Over time, variations emerged: some orders used a red cross on a white field, while others incorporated gold trim or different color schemes for specific offices and ranks within the order hierarchy.

 The Eight Beatitudes and Eight Virtues